stickfigure/hattery/README.md

     </dependency>
 ```

-Hattery requires Java 8+.
+Hattery v1.1+ requires Java 11+.
+Previous versions require Java 8+.

 Some philosphy:

  * `HttpRequest`s are immutable and thread-safe.
 You can pass them around anywhere.
  * Checked exceptions are a misfeature of Java.
-Only runtime exceptions are thrown; all `IOException`s become `IORException`s
+Only runtime exceptions are thrown; all `IOException`s become `IORuntimeException`s
+ * Transports are distinct from the request API
+   * The default transport is the Java11 HttpClient
+   * There's a URLConnectionTransport if you want to use the legacy URL.openConnection()
+   * You can write your own custom transports (eg, ApacheHttpClientTransport).

 A common pattern is to build a partial request and extend it when you need it; don't rebuild all the state every time.
 A contrived, self-contained example: